Nadavc220/SemanticSegmentationInArtPaintings/README.md

     python utils/organize_dram_for_stylization.py
     ```

-    This will create a folder for each art movement in your data dir: DRAM_for_stylization_movement same as we did before for training AdaIN
+    This will create a folder for each art movement in your data dir: DRAM_for_stylization_movement same as we did before for training AdaIN.

     This time DO NOT remove the folders.

     - for each created folder, run stylize-datasets/stylize.py script from its project page to create pseudo painting dataset as follows: